greenbone/docs/src/faq.md

 | [GVM 10](https://forum.greenbone.net/t/gvm-10-old-stable-initial-release-2019-04-05/208) | 5.0.y | 8.0.y | 8.0 | 8.0.y | 10.0.y | 6.0.y | - | end-of-life (since 2020-12-31) | 2019-04-05 |
 | [OpenVAS  9](https://forum.greenbone.net/t/gvm-9-end-of-life-initial-release-2017-03-07/211) | 4.x.y | openvas-manager 7.0.y | OMP 7 | 7.0.y | openvas-libraries 9.0.y | 5.1.y | - | end-of-life | 2017-03-07 |

-## My self-compiled version isn't working as expected.
+## My self-compiled version is not working as expected.
 Can you help me?

 All questions should be handled at the [community forum] but please be aware that your questions are answered on a voluntary basis.
-Therefore, please don't expect immediate responses.
+Therefore, please do not expect immediate responses.
 The community forum is for individuals to exchange experiences and problems about a [Free Software](https://en.wikipedia.org/wiki/Free_software) project and not to get instant advises from the developers or professional support to fix your current issue.